Man suspected of throwing fire extinguisher at police in U.S. Capitol is arrested

 The officer “lost grip of the shield and fell” into shards of glass, the documents say.
 Police managed to detain Ehmke but the crowd started to become aggressive and threatened police not to take Ehmke away.

-the time, officers made the decision to allow Ehmke depart under his own power,” according to the government’s statement of facts.

 Ehmke was due to be in court in the Central District of California at 1 p.m.
-PST.

-The deadly violence last week led to the impeachment of Trump on Wednesday by the House of Representatives on a charge of inciting an insurrection.
+PST (4 p.m.
+ET/2100 GMT).

+Also on Thursday, the Justice Department confirmed the arrest of Kevin Seefried and Hunter Seefried.

+Kevin Seefried was photographed inside the Capitol carrying a Confederate flag.
+The flag is widely seen as a racist symbol since it celebrates the forces of the Confederacy who fought to preserve slavery in the American Civil War.

-Reporting by Sarah N. Lynch; Editing by Jonathan Oatis and Frances Kerry
+Reporting by Sarah N. Lynch; Additional reporting by Jan Wolfe; Editing by Jonathan Oatis and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.